 11. Valley of the Giants

 The Valley of the Giants is a very popular and one of the most exotic places in California, and for a good reason.
-It’s located about 50 miles north of Sacramento, with a large visitor center with many exhibits about giant sequoia trees.
-These trees have a long life, they can live for 2,000 years and more, and are said to grow up to 30 ft!
+It’s about 50 miles north of Sacramento, with a large visitor center and many exhibits about giant sequoia trees.
+These trees have a long life, can live for 2,000 years and more, and are said to grow up to 30 feet!

-Wildflowers bloom during the spring and fall seasons, making them the best seasons to visit this national park.
-In addition to viewing some beautiful scenery and enjoying nature walks through the park itself (which has trails all around), there are also plenty of activities available like horseback riding or hiking along nearby mountain trails—all without leaving town!
+Wildflowers bloom in spring and fall, making them the best seasons to visit this national park.
+In addition to viewing some beautiful scenery and enjoying nature walks through the park itself (which has trails all around), plenty of activities are available, like horseback riding or hiking along nearby mountain trails—all without leaving town!

-If you are looking for something else in this area, consider checking out Yosemite National Park across Highway 120; it is only an hour away by car but offers similar terrain as VOT, and being closer sounds appealing, then definitely give them both a try!
+If you are looking for something else in this area, consider checking out Yosemite National Park across Highway 120; it is only an hour away by car but offers terrain similar to VOT, and being closer sounds appealing.
+Then, give them both a try!

 12. Death Valley National Park

 Another magnificent national park in California is Death Valley National Park.
 It is located on the southern fringe of the Mojave Desert and encompasses around 1 million acres (4,000 km2).
-Many large valley bottoms, including badlands, dunes, and cliffs, are protected by the park.
-The height variety within this desert environment may be witnessed in a single day by driving or biking through its various coves and valleys!
+The park protects many large valley bottoms, including badlands, dunes, and cliffs.
+The variety of heights in this desert environment may be witnessed daily by driving or biking through its coves and valleys!

 13. Kelso Dunes